vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 # Khuluma Voicebot - ChatGPT
-Khuluma is ChatGPT with a voice.
-You can talk to Khuluma using both your voice and text.<br>
+Khuluma is a real-life Jarvis.
+It's ChatGPT with a voice interface.<br>

 This project demonstrates a quick and cheap way to create a personal, ChatGPT powered, voicebot using only HTML, CSS and Javascript.